 Who can apply for these grants?
 Any teacher/staff from the Norton Public Schools can fill out and submit a grant application.

 How does the grant process work?
-All teachers/staff will receive an email from Dr. Baeta/NEED with a link to this years grant application on Google Drive.
+All teachers/staff will receive an email from Dr. Baeta/NEED with a link to this year’s grant application on Google Drive.
 The application needs to be filled out in full and saved to the drive by the deadline.
 The school administration evaluates grants first, in order to identify those that may be eligible for already-budgeted funds and to ensure consistency with current curriculum goals.
 Finally, those grants that aren't able to be funded through existing budgets are reviewed by NEED volunteers, who award grants based on available funds and a variety of other factors.
 We wish that we could fund every single grant application every year but we simply do not have enough money to do so.
 Those whose grants have been awarded will be notified and the announcements will be made public at a School Committee Meeting.
 Those whose grants have not been funded, please take a look on this page's Grant Resources section.
 There are local an national grant foundations that may be able to help you.

 Norton Media Center - Norton Cable Access Inc. is a non-profit, 501(c)(3) foundation whose purpose is to facilitate coverage of community events and to provide free production studio space to give the citizens of the Town of Norton the opportunity to express and communicate via the Public Educational and Government Channels that are broadcast within the Town of Norton on Comcast channels 9, 15, and 98 respectively.
 The discretionary grants are for the purpose of funding technology only.
 Deadline: Applications are reviewed twice yearly – June and December.
 Applications for June review – submitted from April 15th to May 31st.
 Applications for December review – submitted from October 15th to November 30th.